mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ![](csharp-component-publishing-02.png)

-Check out [Projects: Publish](/guides/scripting/projects-publish) on how to publish your script components in a Grasshopper plugin.
+Check out [Creating Rhino and Grasshopper Plugins](/guides/scripting/projects-publish) on how to publish your script components in a Grasshopper plugin.

 ## Template Scripts